-- Tubes (expiration date noted on outside of box)

-- Requisition (bar coded).
-Use black or blue ink, and send white copy to Covance

-- ➡ Labels (bar coded).
-USE ONLY THE LABELS WITH THE REQUISITION, or samples could be lost.
+- Tubes (expiration date noted on outside of box) - Requisition (bar coded).
+Use black or blue ink, and send white copy to Covance - Labels (bar coded).
+USE ONLY THE LABELS WITH THE REQUISITION, or samples could be lost. - ⇒ Needle - Diff-safe (Be sure to REMOVE this from the tube before shipping) - ➡ Pipettes

-- S Vacutainer holder with needle guard

-- Seedle Needle

-- □ Diff-safe (Be sure to REMOVE this from the tube before shipping)

-- ➡ Pipettes

-- r> Test tube sleeve

-- Absorbent material

-- ➡ Bag with sleeve for requisition

-- Gel-pack (Do not put specimens into the gel; wrap the whole gel pack around the specimens)
+- Bag with sleeve for requisition - Gel-pack (Do not put specimens into the gel; wrap the whole gel pack around the specimens)